Harsha-M-N/learnings-file/README.md

 # Introduction to Data Structures
-A data structure is a way to store and organize data in a computer so that it can be used efficiently.
+A data structure is a way to store and organize data in a computer so that it can be used efficiently.<br>
-**Efficieny**: Efficiency of data structures is always measured in terms of time and space.
+**Efficieny**: Efficiency of data structures is always measured in terms of time and space.<br>
-In other words, it is used to implement an ADT.
+In other words, it is used to implement an ADT.<br>
-For example, in order to implement stack ADT, we can use an arry data structure or linked list data structure.
+For example, in order to implement stack ADT, we can use an arry data structure or linked list data structure.<br>
 ADT tells us what is to be done and data structures tells us how to do it.

 ## Types of Data Structure
-1. **Linear Data Structures**: A data structure is linear when all the elements are arranged in a linear (sequential) order.
+1. **Linear Data Structures**: A data structure is linear when all the elements are arranged in a linear (sequential) order.<br>
 Examples: Array, Queue, Stack, and Linked List.
-2. **Non Linear Data Structures**: A data structure is non linear when all the elements are not arranged in a linear (sequential) order.
+2. **Non Linear Data Structures**: A data structure is non linear when all the elements are not arranged in a linear (sequential) order.<br>
 Examples: Tree, Graph

 ## What is static Data structures?
 In these type of data structures, the memory is allocated at compile time.
-Therefore, maximum size is fixed.
+Therefore, maximum size is fixed.<br>
-Advantage: Fast access
+Advantage: Fast access<br>
-Disadvantage: Slower insertion and deletion
+Disadvantage: Slower insertion and deletion<br>
 Example: Array

 ## What is Dynamic Data structures?
 In these type of data structures, the memory is allocated at the run time.
-Therefore, maximum size is flexible.
+Therefore, maximum size is flexible.<br>
-Advantages: Faster insertion and deletion
+Advantages: Faster insertion and deletion<br>
-Disadvantages: Slower access
+Disadvantages: Slower access<br>
 Example: Linked list

 ## What is a data type?